-For the longer term, PG&E is doing more to harden our electric system and integrate new technologies to make a stronger and more resilient grid for the communities it serves.
+Over the longer term, we are doing more to harden our electric system and integrate new technologies to make a stronger and more resilient grid:

-- Replacing some wood poles with non-wood poles in certain areas in the coming years, and
+- Replacing certain wood poles with non-wood material in high fire-threat areas

 Why PG&E is Taking Action with the Community Wildfire Safety Program